We build and maintain genuine long-term relationships, and implement programs that create capacity and capability in our host communities.

 Skills like collaboration, problem solving and presenting information are fundamental at all stages of an individual's life and these are the skills that young people are learning and building on, though Woodside's STEM-supported programs.

-To read more about Woodside's innovation, science and technology approach,
+To read more about Woodside's STEM education partnerships,

 Helping children develop and grow to achieve their potential is a key way we contribute towards positive long-term improvements for communities in Australia and around the world.
 By supporting collaborative work and building alliances across the early years sector, we can significantly improve early childhood outcomes.
 This collaborative approach to social contribution aims to energise and advocate for the early years and their significance in creating strong and resilient individuals, families and communities.